 GayProf also has some (appropriately) harsh words for women historians and women’s historians, although I think he incorrectly elides the two categories.
 As many of us know from weary experience, many women historians are not feminists, and therefore they’re not particularly inclined to view their profession differently than their male peers (although that doesn’t mean that they aren’t in fact evaluated differently by their male peers, the poor dears!
 Feminism won’t necessarily save you from being treated unfairly because of your sex, but at least you’ll know when you’re being had.)
 There are now more women historians than there are women’s historians, which is a victory of sorts if disrupting the categories described above is your goal.
 And although This Bridge Called My Back is out of print, many more scholarly titles by and of women of color have been published since that book appeared in 1981.
 I don’t know any feminist historian trained in the 1980s or 1990s since This Bridge who would deny the importance of race and class to feminist scholarship–but then, agreeing with a proposition isn’t the same as making it the focus of your scholarship and teaching.

-10 Responses to “History departments: lite, brite, and mighty white”
+0 thoughts on “History departments: lite, brite, and mighty white”

 You know, I took a field in Women’s History in grad school, precisely because I figured that hiring committees would *expect* me to teach WH just because I was a woman.
 It was purely a marketing strategy.
 But, somewhere along the way, I got seduced, and now I really like it a lot.

 That said, I think you’re right about what you said: nonwhite hires remain status quo if they’re in nicely segregated fields of study.
 It’s the potentially disruptive ones like those you mention that really have the power to shake things up, not by bringing an ethnicized agenda to traditional fields (though that can be productive, too), but simply by *being*.